acerola1/udacity-myread/README.md

 # MyReads Project

-This is my project (1 of 3) to complete Udacity's [React Fundamentals nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019).
+This is my project (1 of 3) to complete Udacity's [Mastering React nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019).

 ## Installation